Organisation internationale de la Francophonie: Senghor University of Alexandria

 The project of creating a French-speaking university in the service of African development was presented and adopted following the Dakar Summit in 1989.
 The Senghor University in Alexandria, Egypt is a private postgraduate institution that trains managers and high-level trainers in areas that are a priority for development in Francophone Africa.
 It directs the capacities of the managers and trainers to the action and the exercise of responsibilities in certain domains for the development: the project management, the financial institutions, the environment, the nutrition-health and of the cultural heritage.
 The Senghor University regularly organizes seminaries to help its students and of the public specialized in the domains of its action, by collaborating with the other operators and the institutions of the Francophonie.

 Missions

-The International Organization of the Francophonie leads political actions and multilateral cooperation according to the missions drawn by the Summits of the Francophonie.
-The Summits gather the Heads of states and governments of the member countries of the International Organization of the Francophonie where they discuss international politics, world economy, French-speaking cooperation, human rights, education, culture and democracy.
+The International Organisation of the Francophonie leads political actions and multilateral cooperation according to the missions drawn by the Summits of the Francophonie.
+The Summits gather the Heads of states and governments of the member countries of the International Organisation of the Francophonie where they discuss international politics, world economy, French-speaking cooperation, human rights, education, culture and democracy.
 Actions of the International Organization of the Francophonie are scheduled over a period of four years and funded by contributions from its members.

 The Charte de la Francophonie defines the role and missions of the organization.
 The current charter was adopted in Antananarivo, on 23 November 2005.
 The summit held in Ouagadougou, Burkina Faso on 26–27 November 2004 saw the adoption of a strategic framework for the period 2004–2014.

 The four missions drawn by the Summit of the Francophonie are: